panstenos/Credit-Fraud-Detection/README.md

 # Credit-Fraud-Detection
-Using ML techniques to detect fraudulent transactions
+Using ML techniques to detect fraudulent transactions in a highly imbalanced dataset